balamat/II_projekt_School-system/README.md

 ### What I learned

-In this project phase I did my own, so the main skill what was to order the different features by importance, because there was 2 weeks for it.
+In this project phase one of the most important skills was to order the different features by importance, because there was only 2 weeks for it.
 It was also beneficial for practicing time management as well.
 The solid fundementals of using JSON-s was one of the biggest technical challenge due to the numerous classes.
-After the first project phase (where I made a minesweeper application) this time I put the emphasize on to create clean code too.
+After the first project phase (where I made a minesweeper application with 2 of my classmates together) this time I put the emphasize on to create clean code too.

 ### Continued development